-We have analyzed stability of AF, SC, CDW (and some of the possible coexistent phases) within the $t$--$J$--$U$--$V$ model.
+In the first part we have analyzed the stability of AF, SC, CDW (and some of the possible coexistent phases) within the $t$--$J$--$U$--$V$ model.
 For this purpose we have used both the SGA and the DE-GWF methods.
-By using the former approach we have shown that CDW phase with ${\bf Q} = (\pi,\, \pi)$ is stable only above a critical value of $V$ (the intersite Coulomb repulsion), which is detrimental to SC phase stability.
+By using the former approach we have shown that CDW phase with ${\bf Q} = (\pi,\, \pi)$ is stable only above a critical value of $V$ (the intersite Coulomb repulsion), and is detrimental to SC phase stability.
 With the increasing $V$, the CDW stability range broadens up, whereas the SC phase is gradually suppressed.
-It is consistent with the experimental findings, according to which CDW and SC compete with each other.
-However, it should be mentioned that according to our calculations the CDW phase becomes stable in the overdoped regime, while in the experiment this phase is observed for smaller doping values.
-For ${\bf Q} = (\frac{2}{3}\pi,\, 0)$, the region of stability of CDW is wide, even for moderately small values of $V$.
-An interesting question is whether such a situation would change if we include in Fig.~\ref{fig:CDW-23} the SC phase and/or go beyond the mean-field approach.
+Such a behavior is consistent with the experimental findings, according to which CDW and SC compete with each other.
+However, it should be mentioned that according to our calculations the CDW $(\pi,\, \pi)$ phase becomes stable in the overdoped regime, with maximal order parameter for $\delta\approx 0.5$, while in the experiment this phase is observed for smaller doping values.
+By changing the modulation vector to ${\bf Q} = (\frac{2}{3}\pi,\, 0)$, which is close to the one detected experimentally, we have obtained a shift of the CDW order parameter maximum towards the smaller dopings.
+Nevertheless, the region of stability of CDW is still too wide, even for moderate values of $V$.
+An interesting question arises whether such a situation could change if we included in Fig.~\ref{fig:CDW-23} the SC phase and/or went beyond the RMFT approach.